csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 hq server stop
 ```

-Please use correct project number in sbatch directives and submit the Snakemake workflow job as below:
+Please use correct CSC project number in the sbatch directives of above script and submit the Snakemake workflow job as below:

 ```
 sbatch snakemake_hq_puhti.sh